 Reports are built-in to the system, providing a mechanism through which the University of California's Office of the President ensures all campuses meet their requirements as equal opportunity employers.
-AP Recruit also ensures the security and integrity of all candidate, reference, and related recruitment data eFile System is used to manage the review of the Appointment file for a successful candidate.
-For more information, click on the following link: eFile: Appointments.
+AP Recruit also ensures the security and integrity of all candidate, reference, and related recruitment data

+The eFilePlus System is used to manage the review of the Appointment file for a successful candidate.
+For more information, click on the following link: http://academicpersonnel.ucr.edu/efileplus/.